 - Rate Card—Use this drop-down menu to select from one of your previously-created rate cards; otherwise, the Account Rate Card is selected by default.
 For more information, please see our Rate Card Overview article.

 - Add Resource—To provide an accurate estimate, you must first create a list of resource placeholders.
 To do this, click the Add Resource button.
 A new line will appear in the resources list.
 Continue adding resources as needed; doing so will populate your projects that are created from this estimate.

-- Role—Selecting a role will help you accurately plan how much a project will cost.
-Click inside a blank Role field to open a scrollable drop-down menu pre-populated with the roles created in your Settings > Roles.
+- Role—Selecting a role helps you accurately plan how much a project will cost.
+Click inside a blank Role field to open a scrollable, searchable drop-down menu pre-populated with the roles created in your Settings > Roles.

 The remainder of this table contains non-editable fields where the project Hours, Cost Rate, Bill Rate, Estimated Cost, and Estimated Fees are calculated.